 Pulse Oximetry monitoring measures the oxygen saturation (SpO2) of arterial blood at a peripheral site such as a finger or toe.
-If the optional features SpCO (carboxhemoglobin saturation) and SpMet (methemoglobin saturation) or SpHb (total hemoglobin), SpOC (oxygen content), PVI (pleth variability index) and PI (perfusion index) are installed, the Propaq MD unit also monitors these parameters.
+If optional features SpCO (carboxhemoglobin saturation) and SpMet (methemoglobin saturation) or SpHb (total hemoglobin), SpOC (oxygen content), PVI (pleth variability index) and PI (perfusion index) are installed, it also monitors these parameters.

 SpO_2 monitoring determines the ratio of oxygenated hemoglobin to total hemoglobin in arterial blood and displays this ratio as percent SpO_2 in a labeled (SpO2) numeric display.
-If the optional features SpCO and SpMet or SpHB, SpOC, PVI and PI are installed, these values alternate and display under the SpO_2 display.
-You can also specify that the Propaq MD unit display an SpO_2 plethysmograph in the waveform trace display area.
+If optional features SpCO and SpMet or SpHB, SpOC, PVI and PI are installed, these values alternate and display under the SpO_2 display.
+You can also specify that the Propaq M unit display an SpO_2 plethysmograph in the waveform trace display area.